Avera Mengistu: By family

-Later developments

 In June 2017, the IDF gave Mengistu's family a copy of the security camera footage showing him crossing into Gaza.
 They had been shown the tape several months after his disappearance, but a few years later they requested a copy of their own.
 When she accepted the tape from representatives from the Defense Ministry and IDF Intelligence Unit, Mengistu's mother said "I would have preferred to see footage of my son Avraham Mengistu returning home.
 My son Avera struggles with mental health disabilities and there is a daily concern for his life.
 The delivery of the recording does not exempt the state of its responsibility to operate to return my son to his country."

-Mengistu's father feels that the government is not being transparent with him.
+Mengistu's father raised concerns that the government was not being transparent.
 On 2 July 2018, he spoke at a conference organized by MK Hilik Bar to focus public attention on Mengistu's situation.
 "I asked them for Avera's bag, which was [found] after the incident", he said.
 "The bag still had clothes; the bag looked bad because they fired upon [Avera], warning shots.
 There is a 'conspiracy of silence' with Israel's security forces.
 I ask, why don't they tell us the whole story, everything that happened there.
 I ask from you, from the public and from the government, to help me."